Summary of Inquest Hearings into the SPD Shooting of Charleena Lyles | South Seattle Emerald

 - SPD Sgt.
 Mark Grinstead showed physical evidence, including Charleena Lyles’ bloodstained shirt and down jacket.
 Grinstead was requested to lift up the jacket and display it to the jury so that they could see the entry and exit point of the bullets.

 - A heated exchange took place between Grinstead and Karen Kohler, Lyles’ family attorney, over the lack of clarity around where officers Jason Anderson and Steven McNew may have been standing when the shots were fired.
-Grinstead testified that he never spoke to either officer; furthermore, Anderson had left the scene before crime-scene investigators and detectives were able to question him, and therefore never conducted a walk-through or shared his positions on-site.
+Grinstead testified that he never spoke to either officer; Anderson never conducted a walk-through or shared his positions on-site.
 The uncertainty was further highlighted by CSI’s inability to pinpoint exactly where Lyles was at the time she was shot, as she was later moved.

 - Shell casings from the officers’ gunfire fell just within the door frame.
 Kohler suggested that if Anderson had shot his gun from outside Lyles’ apartment with his arms extended, shell casings could have fallen within the door frame.